Merge PDFs with different page sizes (A4 + Letter)

 Will merging resize my pages?

 No—merging generally keeps each page’s original dimensions.
 It combines pages into one file, but it doesn’t “normalize” them to A4/Letter.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 Can I merge PDFs with different orientations?

 Yes.
 Portrait and landscape pages can live in the same PDF.
 Just review the merged file to ensure everything reads correctly.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 Does merging reduce quality?

 Merging itself should not reduce quality.
 If you also compress the output, image-heavy pages may look softer depending on compression.
+The safest check is to compare a few representative pages, especially small text, tables, signatures, or scans.

 What’s the best workflow for a clean submission PDF?

 Merge first, then add finishing touches like page numbers and (if needed) compression.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.